J. J. Abrams: Unrealized projects

 In 1989, Abrams met Steven Spielberg at a film festival, where Spielberg spoke about a possible Who Framed Roger Rabbit sequel, with Abrams as a possible writer and with Robert Zemeckis as producer.
 Nothing came up from this project, although Abrams has some storyboards for a Roger Rabbit short.

 In July 2002, Abrams wrote a script for a possible fifth Superman film entitled Superman: Flyby.
 Brett Ratner and McG entered into talks to direct, although Abrams tried to get the chance to direct his own script.
 However, the project was finally cancelled in 2004 and instead Superman Returns was released in 2006.

 In November 2009, Abrams and Bad Robot Productions along with Cartoon Network Movies, Warner Bros., Frederator Films and Paramount Pictures, reportedly were producing a film adaptation of Samurai Jack.
-However, the production of the film was scrapped after Abrams' departure from the project to direct Star Trek.
+However, the production of the film was scrapped after Abrams's departure from the project to direct Star Trek.
 For this and other reasons, series creator Genndy Tartakovsky made a new season instead of a feature film.
-Also in 2009, Abrams and Bad Robot Productions were reportedly set to produce a film based on the Micronauts toy line.
+Also in 2009, Abrams and Bad Robot were reportedly set to produce a film based on the Micronauts toy line.
 However, the film has never gone into production.

-In February 2018, HBO ordered Abrams' sci-fi drama Demimonde to series.
+In February 2018, HBO ordered Abrams's sci-fi drama Demimonde to series.
 In June 2022, the project was cancelled.

 Bad Robot

-In 2001, Abrams founded his own production company Bad Robot Productions in association with Paramount Pictures and Warner Bros.
+In 2001, Abrams founded his own production company, Bad Robot, in association with Paramount Pictures and Warner Bros.
 Pictures.
-The company is well known for the Star Trek film reboot franchise, the Cloverfield franchise, and the Star Wars sequel trilogy.
-In early 2021, it was announced that Abrams and Bad Robot Productions will produce several films and television series based on members of the DC Comics superhero team Justice League Dark in similar fashion to how Marvel Comics released individual television series based on members of The Defenders until their team up miniseries Defenders.
-It was also announced Abrams would produce a reboot of the Superman movie franchise.
+Initially a television production company under Touchstone Television, Bad Robot would branch out into film production, with the first movie to be produced under the Bad Robot name being Joy Ride (2001).
+Bad Robot is well known for Lost, the Star Trek Kelvin timeline films, the Mission: Impossible films excluding Mission: Impossible – Dead Reckoning Part One, the Cloverfield franchise, and the Star Wars sequel trilogy.

 Other work

 Video game

-In November 2015, Abrams was developing a video game called Spyjinx, in a collaboration between Bad Robot Productions and Chair Entertainment.